smtr42/P8_pb/README.md

 ### Functionality

 * Ability to find a reference in a clone of the OpenFoodFacts Database
-* Tee user can create and connect to his personnal account
+* The user can create and connect to his personnal account
 * The user ask for a product in the search bar and get a substitute he can save

 <!-- GETTING STARTED -->